 Hardware And Software For Disabled Persons

 The library works hard to provide an inclusive environment for all individuals.
-If you need accommodations due to a disability while in the library, please let us know so that we can help you directly or we'll work with the Student Accessibility Resources office to coordinate any accommodations needs.
+If you need accommodations due to a disability while in the library, please let us know so we can help you directly, or we'll work with the Student Accessibility Resources office to coordinate any accommodations needs.

 Document & Image Enlarger

 The Pace and Emerald Coast libraries have a digital enlarger to assist patrons with visual impairments.
 This device will enlarge and display on-screen any item under the camera (documents, textbooks, checkbooks, electronics, etc.).
 Several additional high-contrast modes may be helpful for patrons with some forms of color vision deficiency.
 This machine also can scan a document or page of text and read it aloud via text-to-speech software.

 The Pace library has two Optelec Compact 7 HD magnifiers available at the Circulation Desk for checkout.
 This device is ideal for enlarging any type of material anywhere in the library (it's portable, so you can take it to where the materials you're trying to view are located).

 The library has several ADA-compliant Study Carrels available for checkout.
 For semester carrels, fill out this form and note that you require an ADA carrel.
 You may also contact the Circulation department by phone at 850.474.2414.